Weather events led to more significant power outages in Pennsylvania: report

 More:DA seeks murder charges on behalf of pregnant victim's unborn child

-While the number of reportable outages went up in the state the number of customers affected went down.
-There were 1.9 million customers affected in 2021, 500,000 less than the previous year.
+Although the number of reportable outages went up, the number of customers affected went down.
+There were 1.9 million customers affected in 2021, which was 500,000 less than in the previous year.

 Most of the reportable outages were due to severe storms in the spring and summer.
-Fredriksen said there were handful of winter storms in the report, the majority of the severe weather occurred in the warmer months.
+Hagen-Frederiksen said that although there were a handful of winter storms in the report, the majority of the severe weather occurred in the warmer months.

-Equipment failure is also something the PUC tracks, Fredriksen said.
-MetEd, which services York County, had an equipment failure in December of last year that turned into a reportable event.
+Equipment failure is also something the PUC tracks, Hagen-Frederiksen said.
+Met-Ed, which serves York County, had an equipment failure in December 2021 that turned into a reportable event.

-"Aside from that, every other reportable outage event was triggered by some form of storm," Fredriksen said.
+"Aside from that, every other reportable outage event was triggered by some form of storm," Hagen-Frederiksen said.

-The No. 1 factor that causes the outages in these storms, he said, was downed trees that fall into poles and wires, which accounts for 37% of all of the reportable outages last year.
+The No. 1 factor that causes the outages in such storms, he said, is downed trees that fall into poles and wires.
+They account for 37% of all of the reportable outages last year.

 "There is a growing issue with what's known as off-right-of-way trees.
-Those are trees outside the utility's right-of-way and outside of their ability to do trimming and vegetation management because they are on private property," Fredriksen said.
+Those are trees outside the utility's right of way and outside of their ability to do trimming and vegetation management because they are on private property," Hagen-Frederiksen said.

-For MetEd, which tracks trees in right-of-way vs. trees outside of right-of-way, along with equipment failure and vehicles into poles, off right-of-way trees were the No. 1 cause for total number of minutes interrupted, the total number of customers interrupted and the total number in incidents.
+For Met-Ed, which tracks trees in the right of way versus trees outside it, along with equipment failure and vehicles into poles, off-right-of-way trees were the No. 1 cause for total number of minutes interrupted, the total number of customers interrupted and the total number of incidents.

 While the PUC has seen an increase in reportable outage events in the state, Terry Fitzpatrick, president of the Energy Association of Pennsylvania, said that could be attributed to new technology that makes it easier to track such outages.